Linklab-cc/linklab-android-sdk/README.md

 }
 ```

+## Install Referrer Integration

+The SDK automatically integrates with the Google Play Install Referrer API to track app installs from LinkLab links.
+When a user installs your app through a LinkLab link, the SDK will:

+1. Retrieve the install referrer information from Google Play
+2. Extract the `linklab_id` parameter from the referrer URL
+3. Fetch the full link details from the LinkLab API
+4. Deliver the results through the same listener interface

+This allows you to attribute app installs to specific LinkLab marketing campaigns and provide a personalized onboarding experience based on the link that led to the installation.

+### How It Works

+1. When a user clicks on this link and installs your app from Google Play, the install referrer information is stored
+2. When your app launches for the first time, the SDK automatically checks for install referrer information
+3. If the referrer is linklab the SDK fetches the full link details
+4. Your app receives the same callback as if the user had opened a dynamic link directly

 ## Sample App

 This repository includes a sample app that demonstrates how to use the LinkLab SDK.
 To run the sample app: